 This was pre-devolution, so the NHS in Wales was still the responsibility of Westminster.
 So what were Health Ministers doing whilst all this was going on in north Wales?
 Tony Newton was Minister for Health between 1986 and 1988 after a reorganisation at Whitehall and it was Tony Newton whom Alison Taylor approached regarding the abuse of children in north Wales.
 Clearly no-one responded to her concerns.
 Prior to Tony Newton’s appointment, health was the responsibility of John Moore, who’s main interest seems to have been facilitating the privatisation of the NHS.
 Both Tony Newton and John Moore later received peerages.
 Tony Newton was succeeded by Ken Clarke, who was Secretary of State for Health between 1988 and 1990.

-I am not a Tory but I have rather more time for Ken Clarke than I do for many of his colleagues.
-I can remember his time as Secretary of State for Health very well and the thing that I remember most was his battle with the BMA.
+I can remember Ken Clarke’s time as Secretary of State for Health very well and the thing that I remember most was his battle with the BMA.
 They hated him and at one point ran an advertising campaign across the UK featuring posters with the slogan ‘What do you call a man who ignores medical advice?
 Ken Clarke.’
 For his part, Ken Clarke made his famous observation regarding doctors who were ‘feeling for their wallets’.
 I was involved in biomedical research at the time and although I knew many junior doctors who were appallingly bullied and exploited, I had become very aware of just how self-interested, and frankly corrupt, parts of the medical establishment were.
 The less scrupulous junior doctors whom I knew were also very obviously aiming to become part of that establishment – that was the only reason they were accepting all the drudgery.
 So I suspected that Ken Clarke probably had a point.
-(Ken Clarke recently spoke out about the BMA once more, describing them as ‘virulent’.
-Indeed the BMA are so virulent that most Health Ministers daren’t speak publicly about them – Ken Clarke is the only one that has had the guts to do so, although all Health Ministers have found the BMA very difficult.)

 So during the 1980s the mental health system in the UK was plagued at all levels by negligent, violent people or people with a history of sexually exploitative behaviour, if not actual sexual offending.
 Because of the stereotype of the patients who ended up in secure mental health units no-one was interested in the welfare of these patients.
 Whilst many of the male patients were violent or sex offenders, many of the female patients were there because they were serious self-harmers after having been subjected to sexual violence themselves.
 A group of campaigners were so worried at what was happening to women patients in these places that they established a charity, ‘WISH’ (Women in Special Hospitals), in an attempt to draw attention to the plight of women who had been sexually abused and were then being brutalised and sexually abused all over again in the special hospitals.
 WISH had enormous trouble gaining support because the public thought that they were being asked to help murderers.
 But there were of course people like Professors Bluglass and Robert Owen who knew exactly what was going on behind closed doors and concealed the lot.

 We are now living in an era in which people are obsessed with sex offenders and believe that a paedophile lurks on every corner.
-However my blog post ‘A Very Convenient Arrangement With The Private Sector’ describes how all is still far from well at Ashworth Hospital and similar establishments.
+My blog post ‘A Very Convenient Arrangement With The Private Sector’ describes how all is still far from well at Ashworth Hospital and similar establishments.